-In your Will you are able to set forth your intentions in writing, so that your wishes are carried out upon your demise.
+In your Will, you can set forth your intentions in writing, so that your wishes are carried out upon your demise.
 These intentions may include all or some of the following:

 - 1. Are there specific bequests that you wish to leave to a certain person?
-These items may include jewelry, dinnerware, artwork, a car. - 2.
-To whom do you wish to leave your remainder estate to?
-For example, your spouse, your children, your nieces and nephews, or a charity. - 3.
-If your child(ren) are minors, you may wish to have his or her share held in a trust until an age you feel they are mature enough to have access to it. - 4.
-If your child(ren) are minors, you should consider who will be his or her guardian(s) and trustee(s), if needed. - 5.
+These items may include jewelry, dinnerware, artwork, a car, etc. - 2.
+To whom do you wish to leave your remaining estate?
+To your spouse, your children, your nieces and nephews, other individuals, or charity? - 3.
+If your child(ren) are minors, you may wish to have their share held in a trust until an age at which you feel they are mature enough to have access to it. - 4.
+If your child(ren) are minors, you should consider who will be their guardian(s) and trustee(s), if needed. - 5.
 Who will be the Executor of your estate to carry out the terms of your Will? - 6.
 If you are leaving assets to an individual with special needs, your Will can leave those assets in a protective way. - 7.
-If you are in a second marriage, your Will makes sure to specify how the estate is to be handled after your passing, including your children and the children of your spouse. - 8.
-Your will may also address long term care planning needs.
+If you are in a second marriage, your Will makes sure to specify how the estate is to be handled after your passing, including as between your children and the children of your spouse.

+8. Your Will may also address long term care planning needs.